Orlando for Tweens

 Many of our resorts and hotels have incredible pools, lazy rivers and other ways for your kids to have hours of aquatic fun.
 Some of them, such as CoCo Key Hotel and Water Resort Orlando, The Grove Resort Orlando, Reunion Resort, and Sheraton Vistana Villages Resort Villas, even have their own on-site water parks.
 This is also a great age to help your kids’ imagination soar with some of the themed experiences available at Orlando resorts.

 At Disney’s Animal Kingdom Lodge, for example, hundreds of exotic animals roam free on a 46-acre wildlife preserve, centered by an upscale, African-style lodge.
 If your children are more into cartoons than wildlife, the 1,120 family suites at Disney’s Art of Animation Resort are designed after beloved Disney films, such as Finding Nemo, Cars and The Lion King.

 If your kids can’t get enough of The Minions, check in to Loews Portofino Bay Hotel at Universal Orlando, which has six Despicable Me-themed suites designed just for kids.
-Similarly, dinosaur-loving children will enjoy the Jurassic Park suites at Loews Royal Pacific Resort, and Loews Sapphire Falls Resort has tropical island-themed rooms with adjacent Caribbean-themed kids’ suites.
+Similarly, dinosaur-loving children will enjoy the Jurassic World suites at Loews Royal Pacific Resort, and Loews Sapphire Falls Resort has tropical island-themed rooms with adjacent Caribbean-themed kids’ suites.